-- getInterceptorBindings() returns the interceptor bindings of the interceptor. - intercepts() returns true if the interceptor intercepts callbacks or business methods of the given type, and false otherwise. - intercept() invokes the specified kind of lifecycle callback or business method upon the given instance.
+- getInterceptorBindings() returns the interceptor bindings of the interceptor. - intercepts() returns true if the interceptor intercepts the specified kind of lifecycle callback or method invocation, and false otherwise. - intercept() invokes the specified kind of lifecycle callback or method invocation interception upon the given instance of the interceptor.